chrjl/reactresume/README.md

 # React Resume

-A fully client-side React app to process and render [JSON Resume](https://jsonresume.org/schema) data (in JSON, JSON5, YAML formats) into a printable document.
-The app is built using [Material UI](https://mui.com/material-ui/) components.
-The document is rendered with components from a bespoke React component library and styled with custom CSS, [Emotion](https://emotion.sh) styled components (CSS-in-JS) for interactive styling, and self-hosted fonts from [Fontsource](https://fontsource.org).
+A fully client-side React app, utilizing [Material UI](https://mui.com/material-ui/), to process and render [JSON Resume](https://jsonresume.org/schema) data (in JSON, JSON5, YAML formats) into a print-formatted HTML and PDF.
+The document is rendered with components from a [bespoke React component library](https://github.com/chrjl/reactresume--components) styled with custom CSS, [Emotion](https://emotion.sh) styled components for interactive styling, and self-hosted fonts from [Fontsource](https://fontsource.org).
+PDF generation is via [React-pdf](https://react-pdf.org), with the component library refactored into React-pdf components and styling refactored for the React-pdf StyleSheet API.
 [React CodeMirror](https://uiwjs.github.io/react-codemirror/) is used for editing resume data in the app.

 💻 [Try out the app](https://chrjl.github.io/reactresume)